safrique/code-challenge-howsy/README.md

 2. It has an add method to add a product
 3. Each individual product can only be added to the basket one time
 4. It has a total method that returns the total cost of the basket - remember to take into account any valid offers

+## There is no need to build any front end components.
+The interface and behaviours should be validated by the code and its associated automated tests.